- Do you offer financial aid?

 - What do I need to do to get an I-20 to get a student visa?

-- Send a nonrefundable $150 Registration Fee.
-Note: Tuition is due upon arrival.
+- Pay a nonrefundable $150 Application Fee (Note: Tuition is due upon arrival.)

-- Send $65 for express mailing of your documents.
+- Pay $65 for express mailing of your documents.

-- Send a copy of your passport information page.
+- Upload a copy of your passport information page.

-For more specific information about visas, changing status, and others you need to contact our Registration Office.
+For more specific information about visas and change of status, please contact our Registration Office.

 - Do you accept partial payments?